Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

 - [SAVE]
-  Click this button to save the attribute set, close the *Create attribute set* view and return to the attribute set list.
+  Click this button to save the attribute set.
+The *Create attribute set* view is closed.

 - *Name (Language)*
   Enter an attribute set name in the selected language.